flokamps/discord-revolut/INSTALL.md

 ```

-Next, go on [this page](https://business.revolut.com/settings/api) and create and add a certificate.
+Next, go on [this page](https://business.revolut.com/settings/api) and create a certificate.

 - Name: name the certificate as you want
 - X509 Public key: Copy your `publickey.cer` and paste it on this field